maxnachlinger/imperative-declarative-chat/README.md

 // how do you classify this?
 // quoting the lodash _.foreach docs:
-//  Iteratee functions may exit iteration early by explicitly returning false.
+// "Iteratee functions may exit iteration early by explicitly returning false."

 const getPersonU = (input) => {
   let ret = null;